CGA-TOOP/TOOP18/README.md

 ![image](https://github.com/CGA-TOOP/TOOP18/assets/67393204/1f9d0eda-ea8d-4ba0-931a-c7c10b591d1b)

 ## Working with the bump sensor
 The 3pi+ 32U4 includes two bump sensors on the front of the robot.
-To utilize the bump sensors with will include the Pololu library `#include <Pololu3piPlus32U4.h>`.
+To utilize the bump sensors, we must include the Pololu library `#include <Pololu3piPlus32U4.h>`.
 We also must create a bump sensors object from the `BumpSensors` class:

 `BumpSensors bumpSensors`